 Firstly, your Accountant may well ask for a copy of the Lease contract.
 We are happy to provide a copy of this.
 BUT this agreement as it stands will not be enough for him or her to make any decisions about tax treatment.
 They will need to understand that we offer unique lease solutions.
 If you are unsure which of these your contract is under we can provide that information to your accountant.
 Get in contact with your account manager or email firstname.lastname@example.org.

-At the expiry of the lease period, the equipment is collected by us.
-There is no right of ownership and generally, this is an Operating Lease
+Our cheapest solution offers affordability over flexibility.
+Pure Rental offers our customers another way to spread the cost of expensive hardware.
+We deliver the kit to you and support you with our Service Wrapper.
+When your lease has expired, the equipment is collected by us.
+There is no right of ownership and generally, this is an Operating Lease.

-When the lease finishes there is a notional fee to pay of £1 to transfer ownership to yourselves.
+Flexi-Lease gives you all the options.
+CHANGE, CONTINUE or CANCEL your lease after two years for PC’s and 18 months for Macs.
+The HardSoft Service Wrapper is also included.
+When the lease finishes, there is a notional fee to pay of £1 to transfer ownership to yourselves.
 Depending on the package and equipment this could be either a Finance -Lease or an Operating Lease.

-This is a pure subscription model with no options to own the equipment at any point and we deem as an Operating Lease
+Devices for Teams allows you to equip your team with the devices they need, and pay monthly under a single agreement.
+This uniquely flexible DaaS (Devices as a Service) solution is a pure subscription model, with no options to own the equipment at any point and we deem this as an Operating Lease.

-In order to shed light on what can be a potentially confusing area, HardSoft has spoken with Tony Crisp, a Chartered Accountant at Harlow-based accountancy practise Giess Wallis Crisp LLP.
+In order to shed light on what can be a potentially confusing area, HardSoft has spoken with Tony Crisp, a Chartered Accountant at Harlow-based accountancy practice Giess Wallis Crisp LLP.

-With over 40 years’ experience advising businesses both large and small, GWC covers the full range of general practitioner services including accounts, audits, taxation, bookkeeping, and payroll for corporate clients and the self-employed… Learn more
+With over 40 years of experience advising businesses both large and small, GWC covers the full range of general practitioner services including accounts, audits, taxation, bookkeeping, and payroll for corporate clients and the self-employed… Learn more

 The Financial Reporting Standards say that in deciding whether a lease is an operating lease or a finance lease you should consider the substance of the agreement, not necessarily it’s legal form – in other words, look at who effectively bears the risks and rewards of ownership.